-- if a particular LCN position is claimed by only 1 service, it will be granted that position regardless of its network_id (NID) or OSDT's CountryCodes and of the position claimed (i.e. including LCNs in Main Overflow range) - if more services are competing for the same LCN position - if only 1 service has its NID within the range 0x3001 0x3100 or CountryCodes="ITA" in OSDT (if Italy has been selected as Country at installation time,) it will automatically get the requested position - if more services have their NIDs within the range 0x3001 0x3100 or CountryCodes="ITA" in OSDT, the conflict resolution amongst such services is left up to the customer.
-Possible competing services whose NIDs is outside the range 0x3001 - 0x3100 or having CountryCodes≠" ITA" in OSDT will be automatically moved to Main Overflow range (850-999) - if all competing services have their NIDs outside the range 0x3001 0x3100 or having CountryCodes≠" ITA" in OSDT, the conflict resolution is left up to the customer - whatever the above case, all the other services which haven't got the requested position will be moved to Main Overflow range (850-999)
+- if a particular LCN position is claimed by only 1 service, it will be granted that position regardless of its network_id (NID) and of the position claimed (i.e. including LCNs in Main Overflow range) - if more services are competing for the same LCN position - if only 1 service has its NID within the range 0x3001 0x3100, it will automatically get the requested position - if more services have their NIDs within the range 0x3001 0x3100, the conflict resolution amongst such services is left up to the customer.
+Possible competing services whose NIDs is outside the range 0x3001 - 0x3100 will be automatically moved to Main Overflow range (850-999) - if all competing services have their NIDs outside the range 0x3001 0x3100 the conflict resolution is left up to the customer - whatever the above case, all the other services which haven't got the requested position will be moved to Main Overflow range (850-999)